vivrichards600/QATestingCaseKata/README.md

 ### Answers

-* `TestCases.od`s workbook contains two work sheets, Test Cases and Bugs.
+* `TestCases.ods` workbook contains two work sheets, Test Cases and Bugs.
 * `Automation Tests` folder contains scripts to automate test cases which would be included in a regression test set.

 Tests are written in Javascript using protractor.